department-of-veterans-affairs/vagov-content/pages/dst/index.md

 title: Decision Support Tool Demo

 # The <h1> visible on the page
-display_title: Decision Support Tool Demo
+display_title: Veterans Community Care Program Eligibility Tool

 # This line indicates that this page is not to be built to production (www.va.gov)
 vagovprod: false